Johnny Brewer

-Johnny Lee Brewer (March 8, 1937 – May 27, 2011) was an American football tight end and linebacker in the NFL for the Cleveland Browns and New Orleans Saints.
-He played college football at the University of Mississippi.
+Johnny Lee Brewer (March 8, 1937 – May 27, 2011) was an American professional football player who was a tight end and linebacker in the National Football League (NFL) for the Cleveland Browns and New Orleans Saints.
+He played college football for the Ole Miss Rebels.

-Brewer was a fourth round selection by the Cleveland Browns in the 1960 NFL Draft, and was also selected by the Minneapolis AFL teamof the newly-formed American Football League.
+Brewer was a fourth round selection by the Cleveland Browns in the 1960 NFL Draft, and was also selected by the Minneapolis AFL team of the newly formed American Football League.
 The Browns also selected Ole Miss teammates Bobby Franklin in the eleventh round and Robert Khayat in the sixth round.

 He was a member of the Browns teams that won the NFL championship in 1964 over the heavily favored Baltimore Colts and the 1965 Eastern Conference championship team that lost the title game to the Green Bay Packers.

 Brewer played slot end/tight end for the Browns until 1966 when he was converted to linebacker with the impending retirement of linebacker Galen Fiss and the presence of first round draft pick Milt Morin.

 Brewer announced his retirement from professional football in January 1968 to go into the insurance business.